All Episodes

 Outside of that, we work with the Federal Reserve to create broad-based lending facilities, which we will do.

-So our expectation is the energy companies, like all our other companies will be able to participate in broad-based facilities, whether it's the corporate facility or whether it's the main street facility, but not direct lending out of the Treasury.
+So our expectation is the energy companies, like all our other companies, will be able to participate in broad-based facilities, whether it's the corporate facility or whether it's the Main Street facility, but not direct lending out of the Treasury.

-For those folks who don't have bank accounts, who don't have direct deposit information on file with the IRS, how long would they have to wait uh for their check?
+For those folks who don't have bank accounts, who don't have direct deposit information on file with the IRS, how long would they have to wait for their check?

 Well, for people who don't have direct deposit, again, we'll have an easy way they put it up.

-We can on a rolling basis, I think you know, within a couple of days when they give it to us, we'll send the money out.
+We can, on a rolling basis, I think, you know, within a couple of days when they give it to us, we'll send the money out.

 We do realize there are people who are underbanked.

-Um and again, we're working with all the digital companies, prepaid debit cards, we're working with all of them to make sure we have a process that every American gets their money quickly.
+We're working with all of them to make sure we have a process that every American gets their money quickly.

 This money does people no good if it shows up in four months, and we will deliver on that promise.